jsh9/pydoclint/docs/notes_for_users.md

 })
 ```

-Adjust the extra_args based on your preferred pydoclint configuration.
-With this setup, you can now enjoy the benefits of pydoclint's fast and comprehensive docstring linting directly within your Neovim editing environment
+Adjust the extra*args based on your preferred \_pydoclint* configuration.
+With
+this setup, you can now enjoy the benefits of _pydoclint_'s fast and
+comprehensive docstring linting directly within your Neovim editing
+environment.